Phantom-Intruder/interactive-tutorials/tutorials/learnpython.org/en/Generators.md

 Generators are used to create iterators, but with a different approach.
 Generators are simple functions which return an iterable set of items, one at a time, in a special way.

+Before we get too deep into generators, let's take a look at the `yield` keyword.

+### yield

+First, note that the `yield` keyword and generators are bound.
+Declaring the yield keyword inside a method automatically makes that object a generator object.
+So what does `yield` do?

+Imagine you were a data scientist, and you need to process a massive dataset.
+As you may know, these datasets can consist of millions of records, and the file itself can be a good couple of megabytes.
+This situation would be worse if you had to deal with several large datasets.
+Naturally, you would want to do something with this data, and not just print it out, meaning that you would probably want to pass the data into a function.
+However, putting all this data in a list that gets stored in memory can slow down both your program as well as the machine running it, and this is where `yield` shines.

+Instead of doing this:

+    def loop_file(file):
+        for line in file:
+            list.append(line)
+        return list

+where you have to store all the lines of the file inside a list, you can do this:

+    def loop_file(file):
+        for line in file:
+            yield line

+You can then call this function in the same way as calling a function that returned a list (such as the function in the former example):

+    for line in loop_file(file):
+        ...

+But now, you have a much better-optimized program since you aren't passing around variables that hold megabytes of data.
+So what happens here?

 When an iteration over a set of item starts using the for statement, the generator is run.
 Once the generator's function code reaches a "yield" statement, the generator yields its execution back to the for loop, returning a new value from the set.
 The generator function can generate as many values (possibly infinite) as it wants, yielding each one in its turn.

 Here is a simple example of a generator function which returns 7 random integers: